odkr/lpassh-add/MANUAL.md

   - LPASSH\_ADD\_LASTPASS\_FOLDER
     LastPass folder you store your SSh keys in.
-If you set this variable to the empty string ("“), then **lpassh-add** will search *all* LastPass folders for passphrases.
-(Default:”SSh keys")
+If you set this variable to the empty string (""), then **lpassh-add** will search *all* LastPass folders for passphrases.
+(Default: "SSh keys")
   - LPASSH\_ADD\_USERNAME
     A LastPass username.
-If set, **lpassh-add** uses this username to log you into LastPass if you aren’t logged in already.
+If set, **lpassh-add** uses this username to log you into LastPass if you aren't logged in already.
 (Default:
-    *none*, i.e., don’t log into LastPass.)
+    *unset*.
+That is, don't log into LastPass.)
   - LPASSH\_ADD\_KEYS
     A colon-separated list of absolute paths to private keys.
 For
     example: `$HOME/.ssh/id_ed25519:$HOME/.ssh/id_rsa`.
 If set to a
     non-empty value, **lpassh-add** will ignore other keys.
 (Default:
-    *empty*, i.e., try all keys.)
+    *unset*.
+That is, try all keys.)
   - LPASSH\_ADD\_IGNORE\_KEYS
     A colon-separated list of absolute paths to private keys.
 For
     example: `$HOME/.ssh/id_rsa`.
 If set to a non-empty value, **lpassh-add** will ignore those keys.
-(Default: *empty*, i.e., don’t ignore any key.)
+(Default: *unset*.
+That is, don't ignore any key.)
+  - LPASSH\_ADD\_AGENT\_DISABLE
+    0 (for false) or 1 (for true).
+Whether **lpassh-add** should use the LastPass agent.
+Any value other than 0 or 1 will be ignored.
+    (Default: *unset*.
+That is, respect `LPASS_AGENT_DISABLE`.)
+  - LPASS\_ASKPASS
+    Utility to ask for passphrases.
+Takes precedence over `SSH_ASKPASS`.
+    (Default: *unset*.)
   - SSH\_ASKPASS
     Utility to ask for passphrases.
-(Default: *none*.)
+Only used if `LPASS_ASKPASS` is *not* set.
+(Default: *unset*.)

 # SECURITY

 **lpassh-add** is but a shell script.
 You should read the source code and evaluate the security risks yourself.
-Above all, since **lpassh-add** is but a wrapper around OpenSSh and the LastPass command line client, their threat models apply.
+Above all, since **lpassh-add** is a wrapper around OpenSSh and the LastPass command line client, their threat models apply.

-**lpassh-add** itself trusts your system (i.e., your terminal emulator, the shell, the utilities it calls, etc.), the LastPass command line client, and your environment.
-That said, it overrides the environment variables `PATH`, `IFS`, `LPASS_AGENT_DISABLE`, `LPASS_DISABLE_PINENTRY`, `LPASS_PINENTRY`, and `LPASS_AUTO_SYNC_TIME`.
+**lpassh-add** itself trusts your system (i.e., your terminal emulator, the shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, and your environment.
+That said, it overrides the environment variables `PATH`, `IFS`, and `LPASS_AUTO_SYNC_TIME`.
 Moreover, it checks the permissions of the utility `SSH_ASKPASS` points to.

-**lpassh-add** does *not* use the LastPass agent.
-This is because every programme that runs under your user (or as the superuser) can get a copy of your password database while the LastPass agent is running, by calling `lpass export`.
-This conforms to their threat model, but it may still make you feel uneasy.
+If you're using the LastPass agent, any programme that you (or the superuser) runs can get a copy of your password database by calling `lpass export` while the agent is running.
+This conforms to LastPass' threat model, but it may still make you feel uneasy.
+You can use **lpassh-add** *without* using the LastPass agent, by setting `LPASSH_ADD_AGENT_DISABLE` or `LPASS_AGENT_DISABLE` to 1. **lpassh-add** will still only ask you for your LastPass password once.
+However, it will store a copy of that password in memory while it's running.
+(If you're using the LastPass agent, it won't.)

-*Note:* **lpass** reads environment settings from `$HOME/.lpass/env`, so you can still override these settings.

-You should be aware that if you do *not* set `SSH_ASKPASS`, **lpassh-add** will prompt you for passphrases and read them from the teletype device of your terminal.
-However, it does *not* have exclusive access to that device; any other process that runs under your user (or as the superuser) can also read from that device.
-(This is true for *any* programme that prompts you for a password and reads the answer from a teletype device, including **ssh-add**.)
+If you do *not* set `SSH_ASKPASS`, **lpassh-add** will read passphrases from the teletype device of your terminal.
+However, it does *not* have exclusive access to that device; any other process you (or the superuser) runs can also read from that device.
+(This is true for *any* programme that reads data from a teletype device, including **ssh-add**.)

+# EXIT STATUS

+  - 0
+    Success.
+  - 64
+    Usage error.
+  - 69
+    Any other error.
+  - 70
+    A bug.
+  - \> 128
+    Terminated by a signal.
+  - Other non-zero status
+    Unexpected error.

+**lpassh-add** may exit with other statuses on some systems (e.g., Solaris) or when run by some shells (e.g., **zsh**).
+However, you can safely assume that 0 indicates success and non-zero failure.

 # CAVEATS

-**lpassh-add** ignores your `PATH` and `IFS` as well as some of LastPass’ environment variables (see *SECURITY* for details).
+**lpassh-add** ignores your `PATH` and `IFS` as well as some of LastPass' environment variables.

 # AUTHOR